Listen to Les McKeown read this blog post:

 It’s frustrating to watch an organization hover on the verge of great success yet never fully achieve it – especially when the barrier is one that could easily be overcome.

-Because a track record of past success – particularly great success – breeds patterns of behavior in successful leaders that, as the organization grows and becomes more complex, change from being assets into liabilities.
+Because a track record of past success – particularly great success – breeds patterns of behavior in successful leaders that, as the organization grows and becomes more complex, slowly change from being assets into liabilities.

 What makes these Achilles’ heels even more dangerous is that the leader in question usually views them as key skills.